Farmers Facing Diesel Quality Problems – Is FAME to Blame?

 Learn more about microbial contamination in diesel here.

 Diesel seasonal grade could also be causing farmers’ red diesel issues

 The other factor that can impact diesel quality and cause problems with machinery is if summer grade diesel is being used during winter.

 Gas oil comes in two grades: summer and winter.
-Winter grade diesel contains additives which make it more resistant to the cold, whilst summer grad diesel doesn’t contain this added protection.
+Winter-grade diesel contains additives that make it more resistant to the cold, whilst summer-grade diesel doesn’t contain this added protection.
 This means that whilst winter-grade diesel can be used all year round, it’s also more expensive to produce than summer-grade diesel and is therefore not as cost-effective as using summer-grade diesel in the warmer months.

 If you use summer-grade diesel in the cold months, you’re at greater risk of your fuel gelling (where the cold makes your fuel thick and vicious) and eventually clog filters and damaging machinery.